maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/22-mariposa-county-clerk/all-elections/en/ways-to-vote/return-ballot-drop-box.md

 On Election Day, all Vote Centers are open from 7 AM to 8 PM.
 Ballot Drop Boxes will also close at 8 PM.

 Find a Ballot Drop Box or Vote Center on the [Secretary of State's website](https://caearlyvoting.sos.ca.gov/) or on the [Mariposa County Elections Office website](http://www.mariposacounty.org/758/Vote-by-Mail-Ballot-Lookup).
+Call the Mariposa County Elections Office at 209-966-2007 or 866-607-8241.

 For more information about Mariposa County’s new Voter’s Choice elections visit the [Mariposa Department of Elections Office](https://www.mariposacounty.org/2317/Voters-Choice-Act-VCA) online.